 FHA Loan Limit Calculator

-The Federal Housing Administration (FHA) offers the FHA Mortgage Program to help moderate-income individuals or individuals with limited funds purchase homes.
+Use our FHA Loan Limit Calculator to determine the FHA mortgage limit for any county in the U.S. The Federal Housing Administration (FHA) offers the FHA Mortgage Program to help moderate-income individuals or individuals with limited funds purchase homes.
 There are limits to the size of mortgage you can obtain through the FHA program.
-Input your state, county and number of units for the property you are buying to determine the FHA mortgage limit in your area.
-You can also use our FHA Mortgage Qualification Calculator to determine the FHA mortgage you qualify for and review other details about the program
+FHA loan limits vary by county and the number of units in the property, up to a maximum of four units.
+Areas with higher costs of living have higher FHA loan limits and areas with lower living costs have lower limits.
+Single unit properties, such as homes, have the lowest FHA mortgage limit and four unit properties, such as a small condominium building, have the highest mortgage limits.
+Input your state, county and the number of units in the property into our FHA Loan Limit Calculator to determine the FHA mortgage limit in your area.
+You can also use our FHA Mortgage Qualification Calculator to determine the FHA mortgage you qualify for and review other details about the program.

 Monthly Housing Payments